codingMustache/codingMustache/README.md

 ## Joke of the Day

-Our wedding was so beautiful, even the cake was in tiers.
+What do you call two barracuda fish?
+A Pairacuda!

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. .tt
+ 1. Session
- 2. .tv
+ 2. Data link
- 3. .tu
+ 3. Transport
- 4. .tl
+ 4. Network

 <details>
   <summary>Answer</summary>
-  .tv
+  Transport
 </details>